KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-Workshop/README.md

 If you want to run on your pc with camera, please click [here](https://github.com/KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-Workshop/blob/main/PC%20Base/README.md) to continue.

 ## Android APP
-If you want to run on your pc with camera, please click [here](https://github.com/KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-Workshop/tree/main/Android%20APP) to continue. [updating]
+If you want to run on your pc with camera, please click [here](https://github.com/KevinTsaiCodes/Novel-Coronavirus-Pneumonia-Face-Mask-Detector-Workshop/tree/main/Android%20APP) to continue.
+[Updating]